-If you are a job seeker, this is not the correct application for you to complete.
-Please log in to My Job Search and click on Apply for Training Services.
+If you are a student, this is not the correct application for you to complete.
+Please log in to My Job Search and click on Apply for Training Services from your home page.

 In July 2014 Congress passed the Workforce Innovation and Opportunity Act (WIOA).
 The focus of WIOA is to provide performance, cost and other detail that potential students need in order to make an informed choice on training program selection.
 WIOA governs the process and requirements for schools to be eligible for funds from DWS students.

-- Have less than a 20% average federal loan default rate for the last 3 reported years OR have a plan to reduce it below 20%.
+- Must have less than a 31% average federal loan default rate for the last 3 reported years OR have a plan to reduce it below 31%.

-- # of students that obtain completion credential in the last program year (July 1 through June 30)
+- # of students that obtained a completion credential in the last program year (July 1 through June 30)

-- # of students enrolled in program in the last program year (July 1 through June 30)
+- # of students enrolled in the program in the last program year (July 1 through June 30)

-- Exit is defined as any student that completes the program, as well as any student that drops out or transfers programs and does not re-enroll in the same program within a 6 month period.
+- Exit is defined as any student who completes the program, as well as any student who withdraws or transfers

-- % of students that obtained employment 3 months after completion
+- # of students who obtained employment in the second quarter after exit

-If the program you are applying for is an online training it must be part of a curriculum where lessons are assigned, completed, and returned; has a mechanism for student interaction with an instructor(s); and requires students to interact with instructors and take periodic tests.
-Self-directed online training that is not instructor-led cannot be determined eligible.
+- If the program you are applying for is an online training, it must be part of a curriculum where lessons are assigned, completed, and returned; has a mechanism for student interaction with an instructor(s); and requires students to take periodic tests.

 After you complete the initial application, a DWS representative will email you the next steps of the application process.
 Once all steps are completed, it takes 45 days to be reviewed and a decision made.

 DWS cannot pay for any costs incurred prior to approval.